WEBPAGE UPDATED Sunday January 30, 2022

 Aeration Systems

-Aeration Systems are used to Ventilate Livewell Transport Water – Not To Oxygenate Livewell Water: The primary purpose of mechanical aeration systems used in livewells is to ventilate livewell water, flush out metabolic toxins (off-gas dissolved carbon dioxide and ammonia).
+Aeration Systems are used to Ventilate Livewell Transport Water – Not to Safely Oxygenate Livewell Water: The primary purpose of mechanical aeration systems used in livewells is to ventilate livewell water, flush out metabolic toxins (off-gas dissolved carbon dioxide and ammonia).

-Air is mostly nitrogen gas with a little dab of oxygen in it, its 4/5 nitrogen by volume.
+Air is mostly nitrogen gas with a little dab of oxygen – Air is 4/5 nitrogen gas by volume.
 Livewell water pumps pump water that has been exposed to air.
-Air looks like oxygen, taste like oxygen and smells like oxygen.
-Both gases make clear bubbles in livewell water.
+Air and hydrogen look like oxygen, taste like oxygen and have no detectable smell.
+These gases make clear gas bubbles in livewell water.

 Mechanical aeration is never used to ensure minimal safe oxygenation for professional live fish and live bait transport.

-Metabolic toxins are easily managed with a couple of daily livewell water exchanges.
+Metabolic toxins are easily managed with a few daily livewell water exchanges.

-Mechanical aeration systems include livewell water pumps, air pumps with bubble stones, scoops, spray bars, air venturies and agitators.
+Mechanical aeration systems include livewell water pumps, air pumps with bubble stones, scoops, spray bars, air ventures and agitators.
 Aerators are equivalent to treating a serious hypoxia event with an electric fan.

 Mechanical aeration systems in livewells use electric motors, they’re noisy, create additional heat, need electrical DC battery power and cause much angst and disappointment in summer livewells for many fishermen hoping air may turn into oxygen and save the bait or tournament fish.

-Air pumps blow ambient air at ambient pressure and temperature through air tubing attached to a gas diffuser.
+Air pumps blow ambient air at ambient pressure and temperature through spray bars or through air tubing attached to a gas diffuser.
 Air bubbles aerate livewell water, off-gassing dissolved CO2 and ammonia gas.
-All the aeration modifications in the world won’t change anything; aeration is aeration and that’s all there is.
+All the aeration modifications in the world won’t increase the small, limited oxygen concentration in ambient air.

 Electro-mechanical aerators are always prone to malfunction and failure at times when you need them most.
-Livewell pump fails, battery runs out of juice, electric switch fails, electric motor fails, motor bearings fail… everything in a summer livewell is either dying or dead.
-There is no ventilation in the livewell.
+Livewell pump fails, battery runs out of juice, electric switch fails, electric motor fails, motor bearings fail, >well water temperature.

-Your costs for Aeration: Replacing pumps, switches, batteries, air pumps is not free – air aeration is not free.
-The cost of operation can be quite expensive.
-Look in the cockpit of a $40,000 bass boat and ask the salesman how much all that livewell stuff adds to the drive out price of the boat.
-Many fishermen always have several spare pumps on the boat anticipating pump failure.
-Most of that stuff in the cockpit is all about the livewell.
+Your Costs for Aeration: Replacing pumps, switches, batteries, air pumps are not free – mechanical air aeration is not FREE.
+The cost of operation can be quite expensive over several seasons.
+Look in the cockpit of a $50,000 bass boat and ask the salesman how much all that livewell stuff adds to the drive out price of the boat.
+Many fishermen always have several spare pumps on boars, maybe a spare deep cycle battery anticipating battery failure, pump failure.
+Most of all that stuff in the cockpit is all about the livewell.

-“Tuna Tubes” and “Striper Tubes” (a live fish holding tube akin to an aerated livewell) are another type of livewell and mechanical aeration water pump device with the same serious dissolved oxygen limitations every summer.
-Fish tubes may work a little better in cold winter months, but often fail to provide minimal safe oxygenation in summer conditions.
+“Tuna Tubes” and “Striper Tubes” (a live fish holding tube akin to an aerated livewell) are another type of livewell and mechanical aeration water pump device with the same serious dissolved oxygen limitations resulting is sloppy dying bait fish every summer.
+Fish tubes may work a little better in colder fall, winter and spring months, but often fail miserably to provide minimal safe oxygenation in hot summer conditions.

 Expect high mortality and morbidity every summer with fish tubes.
-Fish simply suffocate in the tube every summer while hundreds of gallons per hour of warm environmental water is pumped through the tube and the fish’s gills.
-Bigger water pumps won’t correct the low oxygen problem with tubes.
+Makes no difference if it;s a Striper Tube or an expensive Tuna Tube, live bait fish simply suffocate in the tube every summer while hundreds of gallons per hour of warm environmental water is pumped continusouly through the tube.
+Bigger water pumps won’t correct the low oxygen problem with tubes in the summer.

 Using oxygen and oxygen equipment safely requires a functional knowledge and faithful practice of the “Rules of the Oxygen Road.”
 Understanding the gas and understand the limitations of your equipment is necessary in order to be safe and get your job done successfully with minimal dead bait disappointments and failures.